What is section 377

-The petition against Se 377 ipc was first raised by an NGO called Naaz Foundation in 2001, which had approached the Delhi High Court in 2001.
-This 2009 judgement of the Delhi High court was overturned in 2013 by the Hon’ble Supreme Court of India which had also dismissed the review plea against which the curative petitions were filed which are pending.
+The petition against Section 377 of IPC was first raised by an NGO called Naaz Foundation in 2001, which had approached the Delhi High Court in 2001.
+This 2009 judgment of the Delhi High court was overturned in 2013 by the Hon’ble Supreme Court of India which had also dismissed the review plea against which the curative petitions were filed which are pending.

-In 2013, it had restored the criminality of the sexual relationship between same-sex adults, after the Delhi High Court had decriminalised the same in 2009.
-But, the apex court’s five-judge bench was clear on July 10, 2018 that it would not go into the curative petitions and would hear fresh petitions.
+In 2013, it had restored the criminality of the sexual relationship between same-sex adults, after the Delhi High Court had decriminalized the same in 2009.
+But, the apex court’s five-judge bench was clear on July 10, 2018, that it would not go into the curative petitions and would hear fresh petitions.